Canadian Junior competes at the Western Dressage World Show in Oklahoma

 How did you become interested in Western Dressage?
-In the fall of 2012 I started boarding at Lisa Wieben’s Mountain View Training Stables near Bowden, AB.
-I started taking lessons from her and was in the 4H club she teaches.
+In the fall of 2012, I started boarding at Lisa Wieben’s Mountain View Training Stables near Bowden, AB.
+I started taking lessons from her and was at the 4H club she teaches.
 She started teaching Western dressage clinics at her facility and I participated with my horse Cash.
 In 2014, I started riding Lisa’s horse Maverick, and in 2015 I competed with him in 4H and in Western dressage.
-In the middle of that summer I purchased Maverick.
+In the middle of that summer, I purchased Maverick.

 Tell us more about your horse.
 Maverick, or Chip N At Midnite, is a double registered six-year-old Quarter Horse/solid Paint.

 Why did you decide to compete at the Western Dressage World Show?
 This year is my last year as a junior competitor and our show season has gone really well.
 Lisa encouraged me to go.